adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #75 Finished the first two pages that need to be submitted.
 Finished almost the entire first half of the app.
 Will submit tomorrow morning.

 #76 Moved on to Week-5 and Week-6.

+#77 Started working on the APP to make it better.